andre-maree/Microflow/README.md

 This currently contains 2 folders each with 1 class, 1 for internal and 1 for external api calls.

 ### MicroflowConsoleApp
 This console app is used to create test workflow projects and post to Microflow.
-After created or modifying a project, always call "Microflow_InsertOrUpdateProject" before calling the run thhp call "Microflow_HttpStart".
+After created or modifying a project, always call "Microflow_InsertOrUpdateProject" before calling the run http call "Microflow_HttpStart".
 After a call to "Microflow_InsertOrUpdateProject" is made, then "Microflow_HttpStart" can be called multiple times as long as the project definition stays the same.

 ### MicroflowModels
 This library holds model classes that is useful outside of the Microflow function app, but is also used by the Microflow function app.